wills106/homeassistant-solax-modbus/docs/developer_guide.md

 ## Local Data Entities
 The integration can create entities that have no corresponding modbus register.
-These entities can be used as parameter for automations or as parameter of an Autorepeat loop.
+These entities can be used as parameter for automations or as parameter of an autorepeat loop.
 These local data entities have the attribute **write_method=WRITE_LOCAL_DATA**.
 Their initial value is determined by attribute **initval**.
+Local variables are made persistent across reboots as they are stored in the config/SolaX_data.json file periodically after a change of data.
 Documentation to be completed ...

 ## Scan groups for differentiated polling